 Athletes worldwide are choosing to supplement with Active Iron.

 Olympic medallist Aifric Keogh struggled with her iron levels during training, finding herself constantly tired and fatigued.
-She tried several oral iron supplements, but was plagued by gastrointestinal side effects typical of most iron supplements.
+She tried several iron supplements, but was plagued by gastrointestinal side effects typical of most iron supplements.
 After switching to Active Iron’s Kind & Strong formula, Aifric was finally able to maintain her iron levels, and went on to win Olympic Bronze with her teammates.

 Active Iron is different.